Quanah Parker: Founder of the Native American Church Movement

 Quanah Parker is credited as one of the first important leaders of the Native American Church movement.
 Quanah Parker adopted the peyote religion after having been gored in southern Texas by a bull.
 Parker was visiting his uncle, John Parker, in Texas where he was attacked, giving him severe wounds.
 To fight an onset of blood burning fever, a Mexican curandera was summoned and she prepared a strong peyote tea from fresh peyote to heal him.
 Thereafter, Quanah Parker became involved with peyote, which contains hordenine, mescaline or phenylethylamine alkaloids, and tyramine which act as natural antibiotics when taken in a combined form.
-Clinical studies indicate that peyocactin, a water-soluble crystalline substance separated from an ethanol extract of the plant, proved an effective antibiotic against 18 strains of penicillin-resistant Staphylococcus aureus, several other bacteria, and a fungus.

 Quanah Parker taught that the sacred peyote medicine was the sacrament given to the Indian peoples and was to be used with water when taking communion in a traditional Native American Church medicine ceremony.
 Quanah Parker was a proponent of the "half-moon" style of the peyote ceremony.
 The "cross" ceremony later evolved in Oklahoma because of Caddo influences introduced by John Wilson, a Caddo-Delaware religious leader who traveled extensively around the same time as Parker during the early days of the Native American Church movement.

 Quanah Parker's most famous teaching regarding the spirituality of the Native American Church:

 The White Man goes into his church house and talks about Jesus, but the Indian goes into his tipi and talks to Jesus.

 The modern reservation era in Native American history began with the adoption of the Native American Church and Christianity by nearly every Native American tribe and culture within the United States and Canada as a result of Quanah Parker and Wilson's efforts.
 The peyote religion and the Native American Church were never the traditional religious practice of North American Indian cultures.
 This religion developed in the nineteenth century, inspired by events of the time being east and west of the Mississippi River, Quanah Parker's leadership, and influences from Native Americans of Mexico and other southern tribes.
 They had used peyote in spiritual practices since ancient times.
 He advocated only using mind-altering substances for ritual purposes.

 Performing

-Quanah Parker acted in several silent films, including The Bank Robber (1908).
+Quanah Parker acted in several silent films, including The Bank Robbery (1908).